 At the same property, there is mould in the bathroom.
 That is a tenant issue.
 Because the tenant had not been keeping the exhaust fan clean and not keeping the window open and the room ventilated.
 Naughty naughty.

-Before we look into who is responsible for mould in a rental property qld, what is mould.
+Before we look into who is responsible for mould in a rental property here in Qld Australia, what is mould.
 Mould is a fungus that grows due to moisture.
 It thrives here on the Sunshine Coast Queensland due to the very high humidity.
 It’s hard to avoid, but every tenant needs to be aware of it.
 While it can almost grow anywhere, including my shoes, it mainly grows in bathrooms, kitchens, on gutters, under eves, and even on the ceilings of rooms that get little sun or ventilation.
 Mould can be air-borne or can even spread from one surface to another by contact.

 When it dries, spores are released that can cause illness.
 It could exacerbate current health issues like respiratory infections, asthma, itchy eyes, or skin irritation.
-It can also cause structural issues to the property.
+It can also cause structural issues to the investment property.

 If you want to find out more and maybe freak yourself out a little, you can read more on this Qld Government site.